 8. Any registered student organization found not complying with the provisions and/or procedures outlined above may be subject to judicial proceedings as outlined in the Student Code or University Ordinance.
 In addition, such groups may jeopardize future approval of other requests for fundraising activities in the residence halls.

 II.
 Off-Campus Fundraising

-Organizations wishing to participate in off-campus fundraising activities should contact the appropriate community officials at least two weeks in advance of the date(s) intended for such activities.
+Organizations wishing to participate in off-campus fundraising activities should contact the appropriate officials at least two weeks in advance of the date(s) intended for such activities.
 Advance notice is necessary to insure that proper arrangements can be made.
-Fundraising activities off-campus are subject to City Ordinances.
-Information regarding the solicitation of funds for charitable purposes may be obtained by contacting the Marquette City Clerk.

-Organizations must also register their off-campus fundraiser with the Center for Student Enrichment through a NMU Student Organization Activity Request form.
+Organizations must also register their off-campus fundraiser with the Center for Student Enrichment through an Activity Request Form.